Prof. Dr. Marie Schölmerich

 Research area

-To accomplish these goals, we employ a combination of computational and laboratory-based methods.
+We employ a combination of computational and laboratory-based methods.
 These include culture-independent approaches like fieldwork, metagenomics, and computational biology, as well as genome-informed cultivation approaches and biochemical methods.
 Our overarching mission is to decipher the influence of these anaerobic microorganisms on biogeochemical cycles, and to identify the molecular elements and mechanisms driving these processes.

 She was born 1989 in Berlin, Germany.